 Texas laws place caps on punitive damages, which means that the jury has limits on how much they can order the defendant to pay.

-The cap for punitive damages in your case will depend on your compensatory damages, which can be economic or non-economic.
-Economic damages compensate lost funds (medical bills, income loss) while non-economic damages compensate lost quality of life (pain and suffering, emotional distress).
+The cap for punitive damages in personal injury cases depends on your compensatory damages, which can be economic or non-economic.
+Economic damages compensate lost funds (medical bills, lost wages) while non-economic damages compensate lost quality of life (pain and suffering, emotional distress).

 In Texas, punitive damage caps work as follows: